fwbrandao/React-Portfolio/README.md

-Tecknologies used in this portfolio:
+Technologies used in this portfolio:
 REACT,
 DECK GL,
 MAPBOX,